 - text is the name displayed on the button.

 - the cursor is the icon of the mouse pointer.
-We have used hand2 that means every time user will take the cursor on the button, the cursor will turn into a pointing finger.
+We have used hand2, which means every time the user takes the cursor on the button, the cursor will turn into a pointing finger.

 register_btn = Button(